Voretigene neparvovec

 Voretigene neparvovec, sold under the brand name Luxturna, is a gene therapy medication for the treatment of Leber congenital amaurosis.

 Leber's congenital amaurosis, or biallelic RPE65-mediated inherited retinal disease, is an inherited disorder causing progressive blindness.
 Voretigene is the first treatment available for this condition.
 The gene therapy is not a cure for the condition, but substantially improves vision in those treated.
 It is given as a subretinal injection.

-Voretigene neparvovec was approved for medical use in the United States in December 2017, Australia in August 2020 and in Canada, in October 2020.
+Voretigene neparvovec was approved for medical use in the United States in December 2017, in Australia in August 2020, in Canada in October 2020, and in Switzerland in February 2020.
 It is the first in vivo gene therapy approved by the US Food and Drug Administration (FDA).

 Medical uses

 Voretigene neparvovec is indicated for the treatment of people with vision loss due to inherited retinal dystrophy caused by confirmed biallelic RPE65 mutations and who have sufficient viable retinal cells.

 Chemistry and production

 Voretigene neparvovec is an AAV2 vector containing human RPE65 cDNA with a modified Kozak sequence.
 The virus is grown in HEK 293 cells and purified for administration.